espocrm/documentation/docs/user-guide/complex-expressions.md

 Pattern matching.

-E.g. `LIKE:(name, 'Cloud%'`) will give true for 'name' equal to 'Cloud Basic' and 'Cloud Enterprise'.
+E.g. `LIKE:(name, 'Cloud%'`) will give true when 'name' is equal to 'Cloud Basic' or 'Cloud Enterprise'.

 #### NOT_LIKE